coccoinomane/anon-integration-guide/projects/convex/README.md

 # Convex Finance Yield Maximization

 Convex Finance allows you to maximize yield from [Curve Finance](https://curve.fi/), [Frax Finance](https://frax.com/) and other Decentralized Finance platforms.

-This integration only supports Curve Finance, which as of Oct 2025 represents more than 90% of Convex total TVL.
-The main features supported by this integration are:

-- [Stake your Curve positions](https://curve.convexfinance.com/stake), be it a liquidity position or a Lending Vault crvUSD token, to earn max-boosted rewards
-- [Convert your CRV tokens](https://curve.convexfinance.com/stake) to cvxCRV, a liquid token that, once staked, accrues Curve platform revenue without the need to lock your CRV
-- [Stake your CVX tokens](https://curve.convexfinance.com/stake#stake-cvx) to earn a share of Convex platform revenue
-- [Lock your CVX tokens](https://www.convexfinance.com/lock-cvx) to earn a share of of Convex platform revenue and to gain voting weights, which can earn you incentives via [Votium app](https://votium.app/).

 More information on Convex Finance can be found on their own academy page: https://www.convexfinance.com/academy

 ## Worth noting

+- This integration only supports Curve Finance on Ethereum, which as of Oct 2025 represents more than 90% of Convex total TVL.

+- Convex has a very limited APYs, which I implemented in [./src/client.ts](./src/client.ts).
+Most of the data fetching operations performed by this integration are done directly on the blockchain.
+In particular, the portfolio & opportunities tools perform many about 30-40 RPC multicalls each: make sure to use a good RPC provider to avoid rate limiting errors.

 - Computing accurate APYs was tricky, for more details see:
     - https://discord.com/channels/820795644494610432/864157305566527508/1428627572274630727
     - https://docs.convexfinance.com/convexfinanceintegration/cvx-minting
     - https://etherscan.io/address/0x5Fba69a794F395184b5760DAf1134028608e5Cd1#readContract
     - https://discord.com/channels/820795644494610432/864157305566527508/880860136523059210

-- The Convex integration supports only Ethereum, where 96% of the protocol TVL is concentrated, and the only chain where you can stake CVX tokens

-- As of Oct 13 2025, cvxCRV is heavily depegged (see [here](https://www.defiwars.xyz/projects/convex) and [here](https://d.pr/i/gFtnBU)), should we disable the convert function?

 ## Examples of commands